g3k0/Node.js-server-with-cache-example/README.md

 * [DELETE] localhost:3000/remove/\<key\> (remove a value for a certain key);

-## NOTES
+# NOTES

-the code is quite simple, due to time given I didn' used an ORM such us Mongoose and I prefered the simple mongodb driver.
-Furthmore the server.js file is quite long at it would be possible to split the code putting the routes handlers in another file.

-Please consider that I didn't used my work laptop and in the time given I also setted the development environment.
+The code is just an example that shows how to implement a cache system with a Node.js server.
+For a real application consider to:

+ * implement an ORM such as Mongoose;
+ * split the config file for different environments (local, development, staging, production);
+ * write unit tests;
+ * configure properly the cache system;